 - 1. Seek funding and activities to enhance District capacity. - 2.
 Provide funding for employee and supervisor training and development as budgeted. - 3.
-Conduct annual performance evaluations, plus more frequent (quarterly or semi-annual) informal reviews while keeping the personnel policy handbook up to date with current policies. - 4.
+Conduct annual performance evaluations.
+Begin developing individual staff work plans, that are reviewed at least once a year along with the performance evaluations while keeping the personnel policy handbook up to date with current policies. - 4.
 Annually review and approve the District By-Laws. - 5.
 Coordinate the activities and/or provide representation for Local Watershed Projects. - 6.
-Encourage supervisor and staff attendance at area and state meetings. - Support of the Minnesota Association of Soil and Water Conservation Districts (MASWCD) and the Area VII MASWCD, State MACDE and SE MACDE (MN Assoc. of Conservation District Employees). - 8.
+Encourage supervisor and staff attendance at area and state meetings. - 7.
+Support of the Minnesota Association of Soil and Water Conservation Districts (MASWCD) and the Area VII MASWCD, State MACDE and SE MACDE (MN Assoc. of Conservation District Employees). - 8.
 Provide board member and/or staff attendance at the Hiawatha Valley RC&D, Area VII MASWCD, SE MN Technical Joint Powers Board, and SE MN Water Resources Board meetings. - 9.
-Participate in regional initiatives that enhance the mission statement, including BALMM and the Driftless Area Initiative. - 10.
-Participate in EQIP local workgroup. - 11.
-Begin working with a publisher to publish a new plat book for the county. - 12.
-Participate on the steering committee for the National Trout Learning Center in Preston,
+Participate in regional initiatives that enhance the mission statement, including BALMM and the Driftless Area Initiative.